-- 3.8 Vandalism & Youth Disorder incidents within Ward 7 reduced during the most recent quarter, with a 10% reduction noted.
-The main hotspot area identified was Corseford, with one repeat complaint relating to youths climbing scaffolding on Ettrick Terrace.
-However, many of the individuals involved have been identified and referred to the Community Safety Youth Team. - 3.9 Within Ward 8, Vandalism & Youth Disorder incidents increased from 24 to 34 during the quarter.
-The main location identified was New Street in Kilbarchan, where there were repeat complaints about youths gathering and underage drinking in the park.
-Peak times were identified as Friday and Saturday nights between 2000hrs and 2300hrs.
-The wardens regularly patrol these ASB 'hotspot' areas, but the majority of the perpetrators are still to be identified. - 3.10 During July to September 2015, the number of antisocial behaviour cases referred to Community Safety increased significantly compared with corresponding period in 2014.
-This was mainly youth cases in Wards 7 relating to youths climbing scaffolding and groups gathering causing disorder.
-In this instance local residents have been very helpful in identifying the young people involved in these ASB incidents.
+- However, many of the individuals involved have been identified and referred to the Community Safety Youth Team. - 3.12 During July to September 2015, the number of antisocial behaviour cases referred to Community Safety increased significantly compared with corresponding period in 2014.
+This was mainly youth cases in Wards 11 relating to groups gathering causing disorder.
+Local residents have been very helpful in identifying the young people involved in these ASB incidents.

-- 3.11 The Safer & Stronger Renfrewshire Partnership's main diversionary project is Street Stuff.
-This project has now been operating across Renfrewshire for the last 6 years and continues to contribute significantly towards reductions in youth disorder and antisocial behaviour. - 3.12 The table below shows Street Stuff activity and attendance in the Johnstone and the Villages LAC area from July to September 2015:
+- 3.13 The Safer & Stronger Renfrewshire Partnership's main diversionary project is Street Stuff.
+This project has now been operating across Renfrewshire for the last 6 years and continues to contribute significantly towards reductions in youth disorder and antisocial behaviour. - 3.14 The table below shows Street Stuff activity and attendance in the Houston, Crosslee and Riverside LAC area from July to September 2015: